 Abstract

-In this study, the relative risk of I-131 therapy with the incidence of 2nd cancer will be estimated by conducting population-level-estimate study.
-We will compare a comparison for the hazards of outcome during the time-at-risk by applying a Cox proportional hazards model after PS adjustment.
+In this study, the relative risk of I-131 therapy associated with the incidence of 2nd cancer will be estimated by conducting population-level-estimate study.
+We will compare the hazards of the outcome during several time-at-risk periods by applying a Cox proportional hazards model after PS adjustment.

 Rationale and Background

 There have been studies about the correlation between medical radiation and the incidence of 2nd cancer, but it is still not reported clearly.
 We are interested in I-131 therapy which is one of the treatments for removal of remnant thyroid using medical radiation exposure.
 (1)From the previous study, which conducted meta-analysis with results from systematic review of literature using two multi center studies(each from Europe and North America), the relative risk of second cancer in thyroid cancer survivors treated with radioactive Iodine treatment has been slightly increased than non-treatment survivors.
 The leukemia was significantly increased, but the other cancer which related to prior radioactive Iodine treatment was not observed.
-In this study, there are methodological limitations such as a lack of important factors from the patient, a limited extension of study, and statistical heterogeneity of pooled analyses.
+There have been methodological limitations such as a lack of important factors from the patient, a limited extension of study, and statistical heterogeneity of pooled analyses.
 The real word evidence of cancer risk in relation with I-131 therapy could be insufficient for these limitations, and it can be resolved using observational health data.

 In this study, we will conduct population-level-estimate to generate real-word evidence about the effect of I-131 therapy with the incidence of 2nd cancer using observational healthcare databases.
 Furthermore, we hope to collaborate with OHDSI research network to investigate the effects of “real world” factors on observational studies’ findings.